Manifesto of Futurist Musicians

+In 2013, “The Young Person's Guide to the Avant Garde” included a recording of Pratella's L'aviatore Dro, a piece that was composed in 1915 and re-recorded digitally.

 Other writings

 Pratella authored two more manifestos, the "Technical Manifesto of Futurist Music" and "The Destruction of Quadrature."
 These manifestos along with "Manifesto for Futurist Musicians" were published together in 1912.
 This volume also contained Pratella's Futurist Music for Orchestra.